Generalized Type II Fusion of Cluster States: Introduction

 Measurement based quantum computation (MBQC) is a quantum computing paradigm harnessing entanglement and single-qubit measurements to perform general quantum computational tasks \cite{MBQCfirstArticle,MBQC2009}.
 MBQC is an alternative framework to the quantum circuit computation model, which is realized naturally in photonic platforms.
 At its core, MBQC employs single-qubit measurements performed on an entangled resource state \cite{MBQConClusterStatesFirstArticle,MBQC2021}, often a cluster state \cite{ClusterStatesNielsen,ClusterStatesOriginalPaper} where neighboring qubits, each in a superposition state, are entangled by a CZ gate (for an experimental realization see e.g. \cite{RealizatonOfMBQC0,RealizatonOfMBQC1,RealizatonOfMBQC2,RealizatonOfMBQC3}).
 MBQC on cluster states is a universal quantum computation model that is isomorphic to the quantum circuit computation one.

-The construction of cluster states is the first step for applying MBQC, and a fundamental ingredient for this task is the fusion gate, which is used to connect resource states.
-Fusion gates were introduced in \cite{KLMprotocolNature,UsingAncillae0} and in \cite{NielsenProtocolFirstArticle,YoranReznikProtocalFirstArticle}.
+The construction of cluster states is the first step to applying MBQC, and a fundamental ingredient for this task is the fusion gate, which is used to merge two smaller resource states.
+Fusion gates were introduced first via the KLM protocol \cite{KLMprotocolNature,UsingAncillae0}, the Nielsen protocol \cite{NielsenProtocolFirstArticle} and the Yoran-Reznik protocol \cite{YoranReznikProtocalFirstArticle}.
 Two types of fusion protocols, I and II, were proposed in \cite{BrowneRudolph}.
-Type II fusion is based on qubit measurements, hence it is a probablistic procedure.
-Given two cluster states that one wishes to fuse, the type II fusion is basically a measurement of two qubits, one from each cluster.
-There are two outcomes depending on the measurement result: (i) the size of the resulting cluster state is the sum of the sizes of the two cluster states minus the two measured qubit, (ii) the two cluster states remain separated, each losing one qubit.
-The probability for the success of type II fusion, i.e. result (i), is bounded by fifty percent.
+Type-II fusion is based on qubit measurements (and so is type-I), hence it is a probabilistic procedure including projection onto a two-qubit state.
+Given two separated cluster states that one wishes to merge, the type-II fusion is basically a measurement of two qubits, one from each cluster.
+There are two outcomes depending on the measurement result: (i) success, in which the size of the resulting cluster state is the sum of the sizes of the two cluster states minus the two measured qubit, (ii) failure, in which the two cluster states remain separated, each losing one qubit.
+The probability for the success of type-II fusion, i.e. result (i), is fifty percent \cite{BrowneRudolph}.